Seagate/cortx-experiments/Kafka/docs/Kafka.md

 	```
 	The above code will subscribe to the topic __test__

-	__Note__ : the topic must already be created on the broker
+	Note : the topic must already be created on the broker or the flag for auto creating topics must be true
+&nbsp;

 ## ‘Exactly-Once’ implementation

-In case of producer or broker failures where the message might get duplicated due to retries at the producer end.
+In case of producer or broker failures, there is a possibility that the message might get duplicated due to retries at the producer end.
 To avoid such duplication, we can implement a transactional producer which will ensure that a message is published exactly once to a topic and thus achieve idempotency.

 1. The following config is required for the producer
 	```